Which Valve Is Closed During Heart Relaxation

 Aortic Valve: Positioned between the left ventricle and the aorta, the aortic valve controls the flow of oxygenated blood to the systemic circulation.
 It opens during systole when the left ventricle contracts, allowing blood to be ejected into the aorta.
 During diastole, the aortic valve closes to prevent backflow of blood from the aorta back into the left ventricle.

 During diastole, the ventricles relax and expand, creating a lower pressure within the ventricles compared to the atria.
+As the ventricles fill with blood, the pressure within them gradually increases.
 This pressure difference causes the tricuspid and mitral valves to open, allowing blood to flow from the atria into the ventricles.
-As the ventricles fill with blood, the pressure within them gradually increases.
 Simultaneously, the semilunar valves – the pulmonary and aortic valves – close to prevent backflow of blood from the pulmonary artery and aorta into the ventricles.

 The closure of the pulmonary and aortic valves during diastole is crucial for several reasons.
-First, it ensures that the blood ejected during the previous systole flows forward into the pulmonary and systemic circulations, respectively, rather than leaking back into the ventricles.
+And first, it ensures that the blood ejected during the previous systole flows forward into the pulmonary and systemic circulations, respectively, rather than leaking back into the ventricles.
 This maintains efficient circulation and oxygen delivery to the body's tissues.
 Second, it allows the ventricles to fill properly during diastole without being compromised by backflow from the major arteries.
 This ensures that the ventricles are adequately primed for the next contraction.

 Trends and Latest Developments